khosalan/gameProject/README.md

   Ink story end in unity
   Update the player remarks in DB after finishing up the each level Include preprocessor in ink scripts to change images, sounds,etc Write the preprocessor functions in unity
-  Game save
-  Shuold give some touch on intro scene
-  Need to write the intro text
+  Shuold give some touch on intro scene -still now Need to write the intro text - still now
   Have to gain some images for the gameplay
   Need to write intro about the scenario to display when clicking the level

 Need to do
  some kindof animation work for the story evalution part properly

+Available problems
+  button interact problem in Levels
+  Exiting a Level while finishing

+Should take care in Evaluation Views